FAQ

 Which chains are supported for bridging?

-Today, Doma supports bridging across the Doma chain and Base.
+Today, Doma supports bridging across the Doma chain, Base, and Avalanche.
 Solana is the next chain prioritized for full bridging support, with other EVM-compatible chains also being evaluated for future integrations.

 Do I pay gas fees when bridging?